-Distance Education (DE) courses offer one to four semester hours of credit and are equivalent to on-campus courses in terms of transferability (no distinction is made on college transcripts).
-Prospective students are encouraged to visit the DE homepage at de.hccs.edu to review basic computer literacy requirements and to take a self-test to determine if you are a good candidate for on-line instruction through distance education.
-Students taking distance education courses are required to complete a mandatory online orientation and to be familiar with unique DE policies and procedures by reviewing the Distance Education Student Handbook.
+Courses offer one to four semester hours of credit and are equivalent to on-campus courses in terms of transferability (no distinction is made on college transcripts).
+Prospective students are encouraged to visit the HCC Online homepage at hccs.edu/online to review basic computer literacy requirements and to take a self-test to determine if you are a good candidate for on-line instruction through distance education.
+Students taking online courses are required to complete a mandatory online orientation and to be familiar with unique HCC Online requirements and procedures.

 For more information

 Important note: Due to authorization requirements, HCC is not able to accept Distance Education (fully online courses) students who live in the following states: Arkansas, District of Columbia, Indiana, Iowa, Kansas, Kentucky, Maryland, Minnesota, Missouri, Montana, Oregon, Utah, Wisconsin, and Wyoming

 HCC has one graduation ceremony each year in May.
 You are eligible to participate if you have completed your course requirements the previous December or will complete them in May or August.
 You must file an Application for Completion of Degree or Certificate and meet the requirements stated in the catalog in order to graduate.
 Students that transfer to a four year institution prior to earning a certificate or associates degree may transfer back coursework to HCC in order to meet certificate/degree requirements.
 Students must also meet HCC residency requirements in order to be eligible for graduation.
 For more information